Stuffing Crust Turkey Potpie

 - 2 tablespoons butter, melted

-- In a small bowl, combine stuffing and enough broth to reach desired moistness; press onto the bottom and up the sides of a greased 9-in. deep-dish pie plate.
-Bake at 350° for 10-15 minutes or until lightly browned.
+- Preheat oven to 350°.
+In a small bowl, combine stuffing and enough broth to reach desired moistness; press onto the bottom and up the sides of a greased 9-in. deep-dish pie plate.
+Bake until lightly browned, 10-15 minutes.